christinevu510/christinevu510/README.md

 ## :book: About Me
 - 🎓 M.S.
 Applied Data Science from the University of San Diego
 - 🌱 I'm currently learning about deep learning
-- 👯 I’m open to collaborating on machine learning projects within the domains of e-commerce and finance
 - 😄 Pronouns: She / Her
 - ⚡ Fun fact: I have an ISTP-T personality type